nguyenjpus/linux/_posts/2025-09/2025-09-28-Mastering-Linux+-Multiple-Choices-Q18-Q20-module-loading-joydev.markdown

 > - Edit the `/boot/grub/grub.cfg` file to include the module.
 > - Manually run `modprobe power_saver` after each boot.

-**Correct Answer**: Create a new file in `/etc/modules-load.d/` containing the module name.
+**Correct Answer (Q18)**: Create a new file in `/etc/modules-load.d/` containing the module name.

-**Rationale for Correct Answer**:
+**Rationale for Q18**:
 The goal is persistent, automatic module loading. `/etc/modules-load.d/` is the `systemd`-native method, where `.conf` files (e.g., `power_saver.conf`) list modules for `systemd-modules-load` to load at boot.
 Alternatives fail: `/etc/rc.local` is deprecated and error-prone; `/boot/grub/grub.cfg` is for bootloader config, not modules, and overwritten by updates; manual `modprobe` isn’t automatic.
-This approach scales for data centers, where automation ensures consistent hardware support.
-Analogy: It’s like adding a task to a digital to-do list that runs automatically, unlike manual or outdated methods.
+This approach scales for data centers, ensuring consistent hardware support.
+Analogy: It’s like adding a task to a digital to-do list that runs automatically.

+**Question 20**:

+> A specific kernel module is known to conflict with a piece of hardware.
+To prevent this module from ever being loaded automatically, the administrator needs to "blacklist" it.
+How can this be achieved persistently?
+>
+> - By adding a `blacklist [module name]` line to a configuration file in `/etc/modprobe.d/`.
+> - By deleting the module’s `.ko` file from the `/lib/modules/` directory.
+> - By running `mmod [module name]` every time the system boots.
+> - By setting the module’s file permissions to 000.

+**Correct Answer (Q20)**: By adding a `blacklist [module name]` line to a configuration file in `/etc/modprobe.d/`.

+**Rationale for Q20**:
+The goal is to persistently prevent auto-loading of a conflicting module.
+A `blacklist <module>` entry in `/etc/modprobe.d/` (e.g., `blacklist-joydev.conf`) stops the kernel from loading it via `udev` or `systemd-modules-load`, even if hardware triggers it.
+Alternatives are flawed: deleting `.ko` files is destructive and non-persistent; `mmod` (likely `rmmod`) isn’t persistent and requires manual scripting; setting permissions to 000 is non-standard and breaks updates.
+Blacklisting is safe and standard for data centers.
+Analogy: It’s like adding a “do not call” entry to a phone list.

 ### Why This Matters in Real Life (Especially for Data Center Jobs)

-Kernel modules enable critical hardware or features (e.g., RAID drivers, input devices).
-In a data center, automating module loading ensures servers boot correctly without manual fixes, vital for scaling across thousands of machines.
-Troubleshooting persistent modules (like `joydev`) preps you for real-world issues where hardware or initramfs triggers unwanted loads.
-Analogy: It’s like setting your coffee maker to brew automatically, but also knowing how to stop it if it starts unexpectedly.
-Blacklisting is a key skill for optimizing server performance and security.
+Kernel modules enable critical hardware or features (e.g., RAID drivers, input devices) or can cause conflicts if loaded inappropriately.
+In a data center, automating module loading ensures servers boot correctly, while blacklisting prevents issues like hardware crashes, vital for scaling across thousands of machines.
+Troubleshooting persistent modules (like `joydev`) preps you for real-world scenarios where virtual or physical hardware triggers unwanted loads.
+Analogy: It’s like setting your coffee maker to brew automatically but knowing how to stop it if it malfunctions.
+These skills are key for CompTIA+ and data center roles.

 ### Hands-On Practice Summary

-We simulated a data center task: Ensuring the `joydev` module loads at boot for hardware support, then cleaning up fully.
+We simulated a data center task: Ensuring the `joydev` module loads at boot (Q18) and preventing its auto-loading via blacklisting (Q20).

 1. **Checked loaded modules**: `lsmod | grep joydev` → Empty (not loaded initially).
 2. **Backed up configs**: `cp -r /etc/modules-load.d /root/backups/modules-load.d.bak`.